The amount spent on schools is a major topic in this year's election campaign. So, where does all the money for educating the country's children go?

-And since 2017, all working parents in England have been allowed 30 hours a week, although this is not always available and there has been criticism of nurseries adding "extras".
+And since 2017, all working parents in England have been allowed 30 hours a week, although there has been criticism of nurseries making up for funding shortfalls by adding "extras".

 The population boom

-However, over this time the number of schoolchildren has grown by 700,000 - more than the population of a city like Sheffield.
+However, since then the number of schoolchildren has grown by 850,000 - the equivalent of a whole extra year group across the schools system.
 As a result, spending per pupil has fallen 8% in real terms since 2009-10.
-It is now due to be frozen until 2019-20.

 The squeezed teens

 The number of young people continuing in full-time education after the age of 16 has more than doubled - from four out of 10 in the mid-1980s to eight out of 10 now.

 However, the reduction in per pupil spending has been greater for this group than others, with sixth forms and further education colleges seeing the smallest increases over the past 30 years.

 Among sixth formers, the amount available for each pupil has fallen 23% in real terms, from £6,500 a year in 2010 to £5,000 in 2017 - lower than at any point since at least 2002.